SciML/ParameterizedFunctions.jl/README.md

 #### Hessian and Inverse Hessian

-These are the same as the Jacobians, except with value types `:Hes` and `:InvHes`.
+These are the same as the Jacobians, except with value types `:hes` and `:invhes`.

 #### Explicit Parameter Functions